New Nutritional Program Geared to Help Folks Lose More Weight by Addressing the Number 1 Reason for Failed Weight Loss

-Mountain View, CA -- (SBWIRE) -- 03/01/2013 -- NJ Fitness Factory today announced the launch of a new 90 day nutritional program dedicated to helping address the number one problem for those interested in losing weight – Accountability.
+Montclair, NJ -- (SBWIRE) -- 03/12/2013 -- NJ Fitness Factory today announced the launch of a new 90 day nutritional program dedicated to helping address the number one problem for those interested in losing weight – Accountability.

 The program focuses on the needs of those looking to lose weight that have had trouble losing weight and keeping it off in the past.
 The program includes individualized meal planning, weekly meetings with a nutritionist, a healthy grocery shopping tour, and home kitchen cleanout.
 The program lasts 90 days.
 The program works best when combined with one of NJ Fitness Factory’s individualized personal training programs.